This page is designed to answer the following questions:

 - 4.1 Describe how active participation benefits an individual (Level 2 Diploma in Care, Implement person-centred approaches in care settings)

-Active participation is a person-centred approach that aims to support the rights and independence of individuals by encouraging their participation in activities such as their own care planning and assisting them to live their lives as independently as possible.
+Active participation is a person-centred approach that aims to value individuals and promote their rights and independence by encouraging their participation in activities such as their own care planning and assisting them to live their lives as independently as possible.

 It is underpinned by the person-centred values of choice, independence, rights, dignity, respect, individuality and partnership.